nspcast/htotw/content/posts/2021-10-28-430-the-gospel-of-greed.md

 ---
-title: 430 The Gospel of Greed
+title: AN 430 The Gospel of Greed
 author: Dustin
 type: post
 date: 2021-10-28T07:00:01+00:00